 - You may want to have a tour of the school.
-You can do this by calling school and asking to look around. - When the administration details are collected we ask if your child has any SEND. - The administrator then passes this information onto the SENDco who will contact you to arrange a meeting to discuss your child's SEND. - If your child attends a private nursery or play-group we will ensure that we will arrange a transition meeting to discuss your child. - Where possible a member of staff will visit the setting to observe your child.
+You can do this by calling school and asking to look around.
+(These procedures may differ due to COVID-19.
+You may be offered a virtual tour, pictures of classrooms and a phone conversation with a member of our Senior Leadership Team instead) - When the administration details are collected we ask if your child has any SEND. - The administrator then passes this information onto the SENDco who will contact you to arrange a meeting to discuss your child's SEND. - If your child attends a private nursery or play-group we will ensure that we will arrange a transition meeting to discuss your child. - Where possible a member of staff will visit the setting to observe your child.
+(These procedures may differ due to COVID-19.
+A member of staff will contact your child's setting and will gather as much information as possible to help your child transition to our setting.)